kaashkukrejaa/SpringBootIMDBModel/README.md

-# Spring Boot IMDB Model
+# Spring Boot IMDB Application

 This is a Spring Boot application that provides an API for managing films and ratings.
 It contains the following :